jiayi42/MAS_P1/README.md

 # use a tuturial from udemy to learn a react native basics and perform small modification for it
 # later combine it with firebase to build an app for a list with crud functionality

+# practice basics for react native

+# add other files for preparation for list construction